 Two Caveats

-Many contracts for IoT come via a conversation between a software house and clients who are not literate in the nuances of real world deployment.
+Many contracts for IoT come via a conversation between a software house (IT, IoT, …what is the difference?) and clients who are not literate in the nuances of real world deployment.
 Software vendors can live in a delusion bubble that software is the core to IoT.
 In much the same way that martial artists believed a good “Kiai” and some clean white pyjamas were enough before MMA fixed the frame.
 Some sell “solutions” which read perfectly on desktop or mobile, but cannot be applied in real world settings.

 These practices give IoT development a bad name in industrial settings, where time is real money.
 Industrial sensors have been in use for over 200 years, at this point.
 Implementing a secure, robust, solution, from the hardware and software side, is an eminently practical undertaking.
 But it is a skillset which must include practical thinking, working at heights and depths, electrical knowledge and core radio-telephony skills.
 Caveat Emptor.